Menu

 Go

-Tested positive?
+Have COVID-19?
 It's time for action!
-Speak with your healthcare provider about whether a prescription for an authorized oral treatment is right for you.
+Speak with your healthcare professional about whether a prescription treatment option is right for you.

 Take action

 Being at high risk for severe COVID-19 is more common than you think.
-In fact, nearly 200 million American adults have at least one risk factor that places them at high risk for getting very sick from COVID-19.3 And for people who are at high risk, symptoms that begin mild can quickly become severe.4 Unfortunately, many don't consider themselves at high risk or don't think serious illness or hospitalization could happen to them.5
+In fact, nearly 200 million American adults have at least one risk factor that places them at high risk for getting very sick from COVID-19.2 And for people who are at high risk, symptoms that begin mild can quickly become severe.3 Unfortunately, many don't consider themselves at high risk or don't think serious illness or hospitalization could happen to them.4

-Having diabetes, being aged 50+, or having chronic lung conditions like asthma are just some high-risk factors that can lead to severe illness, and even hospitalization, from a COVID-19 infection.
-Other risk factors, like being a former smoker, having depression, or being overweight, may surprise you.6
+Being age 50 years or older, having diabetes, or having chronic lung conditions like asthma are just some high-risk factors that can lead to severe illness, and even hospitalization, from a COVID-19 infection.
+Other risk factors, like being a current or former smoker, having depression, or being overweight, may surprise you.5

-According to the Centers for Disease Control and Prevention, having one or more of the following factors puts you at high risk of getting severe COVID-196:
+According to the Centers for Disease Control and Prevention, having one or more of the following factors puts you at high risk of getting severe COVID-195:

 • Age 50 years or older